Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Tempur-Pedic TEMPUR-LuxeAdapt Medium Hybrid 4.2 4.4 4.7 3.9 4.6 4.5 3.6 4.0

-On the numbers, the LuxeAdapt and the Lux Estate are the most evenly strong overall, but they win in different ways: LuxeAdapt leads on pressure relief and motion control, while Lux Estate leads on edge stability and a buoyant, easy-turn feel.
-The Hagerstown is the most specialized “comfort win” for side sleepers.
-The Dorian holds its own on support and responsiveness, but it’s clearly the least refined on pressure relief and motion.
+On score alone, the TEMPUR-LuxeAdapt and the Lux Estate came out strongest overall, but they win in different ways.
+The TEMPUR-LuxeAdapt led on pressure relief and motion isolation, while the Lux Estate stood out on edge support and easy turning.
+The Hagerstown was the clearest comfort pick for side sleepers.
+The Dorian held its ground on support and responsiveness, but it was less refined on pressure relief and motion control.

 How to Choose a Romaines Mattress?

-Start with sleep position and sensitivity.
-Side sleepers who get shoulder/hip pressure should prioritize the Hagerstown Soft Hybrid; it had the most forgiving surface.
-Back and combination sleepers who want luxury lift and strong edges should look at the Lux Estate Firm Euro Pillowtop.
-If motion isolation and contouring matter most for couples, the LuxeAdapt Medium Hybrid is the cleanest pick.
-If you want firm, straightforward support and quick movement, the Dorian Firm is the simple option.
-Dr. Adrian Walker generally advises matching firmness to consistent spinal alignment, not marketing labels.
+Start with sleep position and feel preference.
+Side sleepers who get shoulder or hip pressure should look first at the Hagerstown Soft Hybrid.
+Back sleepers and combination sleepers who want more lift and stronger edges should focus on the Lux Estate Firm Pillow Top.
+If you share a bed and want the calmest surface, the TEMPUR-LuxeAdapt Medium Hybrid was the cleanest performer in our motion tests.
+If you want firm, straightforward support and quick movement, the Dorian is the simplest pick.

 Limitations